signalfx/signalfx-php-tracing/dockerfiles/ci/xfail_tests/README.md

 This file explains why we decided to disable specific PHP language tests.
 Investigations for tests disabled before this file was created are not present.

+---

+# Categories of tests

+## Object/resource ID skips

+The following tests are marked as skipped due to the test relying on a hard-coded resource or object ID.
+All of these IDs change when the PHP tracer is enabled due to the objects/resources created in the `ddtrace.request_init_hook`.

+- `ext/sockets/tests/socket_create_pair.phpt`
+- `ext/zip/tests/bug38943.phpt`
+- `ext/zip/tests/bug38943_2.phpt`
+- `Zend/tests/bug80194.phpt`

+## Random port selection

+Many tests choose a random port to start up a service.
+Many of these tests have been updated to not used a random port in more recent PHP versions, but we skip these tests in older versions of PHP because they often choose a port that is already in use in CI.

+- `ext/sockets/tests/socket_connect_params.phpt` ([Fixed](https://github.com/php/php-src/commit/3e9dac2) in PHP 7.4)

+## Fail even with no tracer installed

+The following tests fail even when the tracer is not installed.

+- `ext/mcrypt/tests/bug67707.phpt` (PHP 7.1 only)
+- `ext/mcrypt/tests/bug72535.phpt` (PHP 7.1 only)
+- `ext/standard/tests/streams/stream_context_tcp_nodelay_fopen.phpt` (PHP 7.1+)

+## Deep call stacks (PHP 5)

+On PHP 5, certain tests can have intermittently deep call stacks that are deep enough to trigger the warning: `ddtrace has detected a call stack depth of 512`.

+- `Zend/tests/bug54268.phpt`

+---

+# Specific tests

+## `Zend/tests/object_gc_in_shutdown.phpt`, `Zend/tests/bug81104.phpt`

+Tests memory limits, which we exceed due to tracer being loaded.

+## `ext/pcntl/tests/pcntl_unshare_01.phpt`

+Disabled on versions: `7.4` (it wasn't there on [7.3-](https://github.com/php/php-src/tree/PHP-7.3/ext/pcntl/tests)).

+Links to sample broken executions: [7.4](https://app.circleci.com/pipelines/github/DataDog/dd-trace-php/5532/workflows/2d26f68b-fb78-46f1-b846-c9e0f1c5cefc/jobs/377363).

+_Investigation_

+`unshare` requires processes [not to be threaded](https://man7.org/linux/man-pages/man2/unshare.2.html) to use the flag `CLONE_NEWUSER`.
+In our case the background sender is started in a thread and causes the `CLONE_NEWUSER` to be flagged as an error.
+Disabling the creation of the background sender thread the test passes (with a delay of 5 seconds).

+## `ext/pcntl/tests/pcntl_unshare_03.phpt`

+See `ext/pcntl/tests/pcntl_unshare_01.phpt`.

 ## `ext/openssl/tests/bug54992.phpt`

 Disabled on versions: `5.4`, `5.5`.